PoNexiOFF/PoleftusInformation/patchnote.md

 * 🌍 /language [!language{choices: Français, English}] : Choose your language

-* 🧭 /inventory view [user] : View inventory of a user or your.
+* 🧭 /profile view [user] : View profile of a user or your.

+* 🧭 /inventory auction create : Create a auction offer with an item from your inventory.

+### New Functions

+* Marketplace auction Updater

+### Bug Patchnote

+* Auction Updater : Causes repetitive bot crashes when there is more than one auction.

+* 🧭 /inventory auction create : Mismanaged variable causing database crash + error in auction updater.

 ---